 "Data centre boom" drives Nordic expansion for DigiPlex

-DigiPlex CEO Gisle M. Eckhoff says the we are in the midst of a ‘data centre boom’ that is being driven by the exponential surge of data consumption and business’ desire to do more with data.
+DigiPlex CEO Gisle M. Eckhoff says the we are in the midst of a ‘data center boom’ that is being driven by the exponential surge of data consumption and business’ desire to do more with data.

-“The eco-system in both Ulven and Rosenholm makes them especially favourable go-to data centre for customers, and Rosenholm, with its campus setting, uses its excess heat to heat up the campus facilities.
+“The eco-system in both Ulven and Rosenholm makes them especially favourable go-to data center for customers, and Rosenholm, with its campus setting, uses its excess heat to heat up the campus facilities.
 Both sites are well suited to host both hyperscalers and co-location customers.”

-DigiPlex Ulven data centre
+DigiPlex Ulven data center

-“To that end we are very pleased to see that DigiPlex, who has been in the forefront of developing the Norwegian data centre market for the last 17 years, is expanding two of its facilities to meet both domestic and international demand."
+“To that end we are very pleased to see that DigiPlex, who has been in the forefront of developing the Norwegian data center market for the last 17 years, is expanding two of its facilities to meet both domestic and international demand."

-DigiPlex Rosenholm data centre
+DigiPlex Rosenholm data center

-DigiPlex is keen to stress that like all of its data centres, Rosenholm and Ulven are carrier neutral and deliver full ISO-certificaiton, high grade fire suppression, on-site security, card access systems throughout and electromagnetic protection.
+DigiPlex is keen to stress that like all of its data centers, Rosenholm and Ulven are carrier neutral and deliver full ISO-certificaiton, high grade fire suppression, on-site security, card access systems throughout and electromagnetic protection.

-This is in addition to setting the bar for best practice within the sustainable data centre industry by helping companies to maximise savings through innovation while reducing carbon footprints by being powered exclusively by sustainable sources of energy.
+This is in addition to setting the bar for best practice within the sustainable data center industry by helping companies to maximise savings through innovation while reducing carbon footprints by being powered exclusively by sustainable sources of energy.